DS1S/csc207-proj/phase1/readme.txt

 of the event at the time of scheduling.
 We didn't see the need for having other than just primitives for rooms in the spec for phase1.
 We do maintain all the required checks in order for room, speaker, and capacity conflicts.
 We did notice however the change in Phase 2 that implies the need for room entities and a room manager/system.
-In hindsight it would've been better to implement those systems in phase1 for Phase 2, but they were unpredicted and as a result left out of our design.
+In hindsight it would've been better to implement those systems in Phase 1 for Phase 2, but they were unpredicted and as a result left out of our design.
 We assumed that when scheduling the organizers would select capable rooms and their capacities which would correlate to the room size.
 For instance how in acorn, section sizes (prior to covid) were relative to the lecture hall capacity.